pip-services/pip-services-docs/content/en/node/postgres/persistence/postgres_persistence.md

 #### quoteIdentifier
-Adds single quotes to a string.
+Adds a single quote to each side of the string.

 > `protected` quoteIdentifier(value: string): string